Since writing this article on the best cameras under $500, I’ve had a lot of great feedback from happy photographers.

 I hope this guide has helped you in your quest for a great camera that doesn’t break the bank.

 While a budget of around $500 may not have been enough to get a decent camera a few years back, thanks to advances in technology and the drop in relative material prices, it’s now possible for photographers to pick up amazing products while still remaining on a tight budget.

-Once you have one of the camera bodies on this list, you can either stick with the included kit lens, or invest a little more on something with a larger aperture (a ‘faster’ lens).
+Once you have one of the camera bodies on this list, you can either stick with the included kit lens or invest a little more on something with a larger aperture (a ‘faster’ lens).

-Faster lenses also allow you to shoot at lower ISOs, which can mean much ‘cleaner’ images in low light, where typically cameras of this price point struggle.
+Faster lenses also allow you to shoot at lower ISOs, which can mean much ‘cleaner’ images in low light, where typically, cameras of this price point struggle.